nasa-jpl/ION-DTN/gh-pages/docs/ION-Design-and-API-Overview.md

 ION also provides UDP-based Underlying Communication Protocol (UCP) to support testing of the LTP CLA in terrestrial systems.

-ION also has supports the AMS (Asynchronous Management Architecture) by implementing both an Asynchronous Management Protocol (AMP) Agent and Manager and the associated Application Data Model (ADM) that describes both common and ION-specific DTN network management state information and commands.
+ION also supports the AMS (Asynchronous Management Architecture) by implementing both an Asynchronous Management Protocol (AMP) Agent and Manager and the associated Application Data Model (ADM) that describes both common and ION-specific DTN network management state information and commands.

-The entire ION software suite is administered and operating within a host-specified memory space and privately managed by ION's ICI infrastructure library functions for space allocation/deallocation, data I/O, and linked list and zero-copy object (ZCO) management.
-There are two types of data storage, one is working memory to facilitate data processing and the other is heap in the SDR that is designed to store non-volatile state information and data that should persist through power cycle when implemented on non-volatile storage medium.
+The entire ION software suite operates within a prescribed memory space.
+It is privately managed by ION's ICI infrastructure library functions for space allocation/deallocation, data I/O, and linked list and zero-copy object (ZCO) management.
+There are two types of data storage: working memory to facilitate data processing and heap in the SDR designed to store state information and data that should persist through a power cycle when implemented on a non-volatile storage medium.

-ION's API functions are exposed to the user through a set of C header files associated with each modules' library.
+ION's API functions are exposed to the user through a set of C header files associated with each module's library.

 ![ION Libraries](images/ION-Design-and-API-Overview/ion-libraries.png)